mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - predicate
 - object

 Some of my work with Semantic Web technologies deals with processing news stories, extracting semantic information from the text, and storing it in RDF.
-I will use this application domain for the examples in this chapter and the next chapter when we implement code to automatically generate RDF for Knowledge Graphs.
+I will use this application domain for the examples in this chapter when we implement code to automatically generate RDF for Knowledge Graphs.
 I deal with triples like:

 - Subject: a URL (or URI) of a news article.
 - Predicate (or property): a relation like “containsPerson”.
 - Object: a literal value like “Bill Clinton” or a URI representing Bill Clinton.

+In general subjects refer to entities.
 In the next chapter we will use the entity recognition library we developed in an earlier chapter to create RDF from text input.

 We will use either URIs or string literals as values for objects.
 We will always use URIs for representing subjects and predicates.
 In any case URIs are usually preferred to string literals.
 We will see an example of this preferred use but first we need to learn the N-Triple and N3 RDF formats.

-I proposed the idea that RDF was more flexible than Object Modeling in programming languages, relational databases, and XML with schemas.
+I propose that the idea that RDF is more flexible than Object Modeling in programming languages, relational databases, and XML with schemas.
 If we can tag new attributes on the fly to existing data, how do we prevent what I might call “data chaos” as we modify existing data sources?
 It turns out that the solution to this problem is also the solution for encoding real semantics (or meaning) with data: we usually use unique URIs for RDF subjects, predicates, and objects, and usually with a preference for not using string literals.
 The definitions of predicates are tied to a namespace and later with OWL we will state the equivalence of predicates in different namespaces with the same semantic meaning.
-I will try to make this idea more clear with some examples and Wikipedia has a good writeup on RDF.
+I will try to make this idea more clear with some examples and for further reference [Wikipedia has a good writeup on RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 Any part of a triple (subject, predicate, or object) is either a URI or a string literal.
 URIs encode namespaces.
 For example, the containsPerson predicate in the last example could be written as: